Being a business owner, you may have heard the word SEO or Search Engine Optimization before.

 Having a sure website is a MUST.
 So, what does that even mean you may ask?

 Having the HTTPS encryption with an SSL certification ensures there’s a secure connection between your website and your visitor.
 It also helps to prevent data breaches or fraud.
+Always, make sure that you have a secure website.

 Some platforms have sitemaps taken care of for you.
 But if not, I’d recommend installing the Yoast Plugin.
 It is amazing for SEO in general, but you can also submit a sitemap through it.
+This article by Yoast does a wonderful job of explaining and setting one up.

 If you’ve made it this far, congrats!
 I know this was a lengthy blog post.
 Hopefully, after reading, you’ll have a better understanding of the basics of SEO; and what you can do to start driving more traffic to your website.
 So be on the lookout for more blog posts like this in the future.
 If you have any questions in the meantime, send us a message we’d love to hear from you!